hacking-hr/hacking-hr/meetups/5/PITCHME.md

   - by Masaru Takei from Schoo

 1. TBA
-  - by Keisuke Nakatani from ORSO
+  - by Tesuya Ito from scouty

 1. TBA
   - by Aya Shibaki from Roseau Pensant